SPCA confiscates cruelly kept tortoise | Cape Times

-A TORTOISE confiscated from a Wallacedene property in Kraaifontein is recovering well at the Cape of Good Hope (CoGH) SPCA’s wildlife unit.
+Cape Town - A tortoise confiscated from a Wallacedene property in Kraaifontein is recovering well at the Cape of Good Hope (CoGH) SPCA’s wildlife unit.

 The tortoise was found last month in a bad state, chained up in an alley, with a chain link penetrating his shell.